JuliaGL/ModernGL.jl/README.md

 I couldn't test this on a mac yet, ~~but chances are, that older macs don't have OpenGL >2.1 anyways.~~

+Actually, the OpenGL support for Mac Os seems rather good, if one can trust this document:

 https://developer.apple.com/graphicsimaging/opengl/capabilities/index.html

 getProcAddress can be changed like this: